 There is a limited liability of the shareholders, officers, employees, etc. Hence, any individual is not personally liable for the legal obligations of the business.

-If the corporation is having a rich goodwill in the market, they gain respect and trust automatically.
-The creditors will be eager to supply the raw materials, the banks will unhesitantly grant the loans, the public will start recognizing the corporation, etc
+If the corporation has rich goodwill in the market, they gain respect and trust automatically.
+The creditors will be eager to supply the raw materials; the banks will unhesitantly grant the loans, the public will start recognizing the corporation, etc.

 Unless otherwise stated by the corporation’s governing documents, there is no restriction as to the ownership of the stocks.

-There is no limit as the number of arrival of the shareholders in the corporation.
-But, once the value of the assets cross $10 million and the shareholders are 500, the corporation needs to register with the SEC Act (Securities Exchange Act), 1934.
+There is no limit to the number of arrival of the shareholders in the corporation.
+But, once the value of the assets crosses $10 million and the shareholders are 500, the corporation needs to register with the SEC Act (Securities Exchange Act), 1934.

 Disadvantages of C Corporation